Tie a Yellow Ribbon Round the Ole Oak Tree: Synopsis

-The song is told from the point of view of someone who has "done his time" in the military or a prisoner-of-war camp ("I'm really still in prison and my love, she holds the key") but is uncertain if he will be welcomed home.
+The song is told from the point of view of someone who has "done his time" in prison: "Now I've got to know what is and isn't mine" and is uncertain whether his girlfriend will welcome him home: "I'm really still in prison and my love, she holds the key".

 He writes to his love, asking her to tie a yellow ribbon around the "ole oak tree" in front of the house (which the bus will pass by) if she wants him to return to her life; if he does not see such a ribbon, he will remain on the bus (taking that to mean he is unwelcome) and understand her reasons ("put the blame on me").
-He asks the bus driver to check, fearful of not seeing anything.
+He is afraid to look himself, fearful of not seeing anything, and asks the bus driver to check.

-To his amazement, the entire bus cheers the response – there are 100 yellow ribbons around the tree, a sign he is very much welcome.
+To his amazement, the entire bus cheers the response – there are 100 yellow ribbons around the tree, a sign he is more than welcome.